dmitrish/Jetpack-Compose-Android-History-Calendar-App/README.md

 All in early stages.
 <a href="http://coroutines.com/home/toml">Bulding this app tutorial</a>

 <b>This Day In History</b> is a fully functional Android app built entirely with Kotlin 2.0 and Jetpack Compose.
+The app allows users to discover what happpened on any particular day with summaries of major events, anniversaries, famous births and notable deaths.
 <p>

 </p>